Department Curriculum According to 2013-2014 Catalog

-The second half of the general survey course takes African history up to independence.
-Covers such topics as the colonial state, resistance movements, problems of independence, and development.
+This general survey course explores African history from the era of the partition of the continent in the late 19th century to independence.
+The course examines such topics as the colonial state, resistance movements, problems of independence, and development.

 HIST 228-G The Medieval Islamic World (HP)

-This course cover the Islamic world from the foundations of the religion to the early Ottoman Turkish Empire.
-It will focus on the growth of the early Islamic Empire, its fragmentation, and the development of distinct cultures in Spain, Egypt, and Persia.
-(PM)
+This course covers the Islamic world from the foundations of the religion to the early Ottoman Turkish Empire.
+It focuses on the growth of the early Islamic Empire, its fragmentation, and the development of distinct cultures in Spain, Egypt, and Persia.

 HIST 243-G The Modern Middle East (CW, HP)

 This course surveys Middle Eastern political and cultural developments.
 Particular emphasis is placed on the last 200 years of the region’s history.
 Topics include the rise of Arab nationalism, the Arab-Israeli conflict, the challenges of Islamist movements, and terrorism.